gdavidbutler/pthreadChannel/README.md

 * chanClose: Close a chan_t (decrement reference count, deallocate on last chanClose).
 * chanGet: Get a message from a Channel (asynchronously).
 * chanPut: Put a message to a Channel (asynchronously).
-* chanPutWait: Put a message to a Channel (synchronously waiting for a chanGet).
+* chanPutWait: Put a message to a Channel (synchronously, waiting for a chanGet).
 * chanPoll: perform a Channel Operation (chanPo_t) on one of an array of Channels, working to satisfy them in the order provided.

 ### Store